EQEmu/eqemu-docs-v2/docs/categories/login-server/login-server-configuration.md

 The login server configuration file is stored in the server root and is named `login.json` below is the most recent configuration per **September 17, 2019**

-{% hint style="warning" %}
+!!! warning
       **Warning** Be careful with how you configure your Login server as it some settings may not be ideal for your needs
-{% endhint %}

 ```javascript
 {